GrinonBarrett/Taksidos/Core Rules/Creatures/Shorehound.md

 [Prcp] 10 (+3)
 [Empy] 10 (+3)

-**Languages**: Shorhounds don't speak, but can convey very basic information by barking.
+**Languages**: Shorehounds don't speak, but can convey very basic information by barking.

-**Run Speed**: It may run up to 35 yards per move.
+**Run Speed**: It may run up to 9 yards per move.

-**Swim speed**: It may swim up to 9 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 35 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;